validatedpatterns/docs/medical-diagnosis/getting-started.md

 # Prerequisites

 1. An OpenShift cluster ( Go to [https://console.redhat.com/openshift/create]).
 See also [sizing your cluster](../cluster-sizing).
-1. A github account (and a token for it with repos permissions, to read from and write to your forks)
+1. A GitHub account (and a token for it with repositories permissions, to read from and write to your forks)
 1. Storage set up in your public/private cloud for the x-ray images
 1. The helm binary, see [https://helm.sh/docs/intro/install/]